Metatavu/wordpress-linkedevents/README.md

   - Support for managing events from Wordpress admin view
   - Gutenberg block for listing evesnt from API
   - Fully translated to english and finnish

+### Installation

+    1. Upload folder into /wp-content/plugins -directory
+    2. Activate the plugin in 'Plugins' menu
+    3. Configure settings (see Configuration section for details)

 ## Usage